 Note - I used homemade pre-made masala paste in this recipe, so I skipped the masala preparation and directly added 3–4 tablespoons of this curry paste after sautéing the cumin seeds.

-Combine mushrooms and peas
+Combine Mushrooms and Peas

 Add water depending on the desired consistency.
 Mix well to combine all the flavors.
 Cover the pan with a lid and cook on low heat for 7-10 minutes, allowing the mushrooms and peas to soften and absorb the masala flavors.
 Stir occasionally.